Ameyanagi/cobalt-stack/claudedocs/authentication-implementation-summary.md

 - `de2c560` - Add FRONTEND_URL configuration
 - `db22422` - Add authentication-aware home page and dashboard
 - `0a149ff` - Use dynamic API URL based on current hostname
+- `989c855` - Update CORS to allow dynamic origins on port 2727

 All changes pushed to GitHub `main` branch.